josephspurrier/surfstack-templating/README.md

 =================================

 The SurfStack Template Engine is a barebones system designed to be lean and quick.
-It uses a syntax very similar to Smarty and outputs cached templates in pure PHP.
-The engine uses regular expressions to strip out open and closed PHP tags, PHP echo short tags, PHP short tags, and ASP tags to keep your templates clean and readable.
+It uses a syntax very similar to Smarty and outputs compiled and optional cached templates in pure PHP.
+The engine also has optional regular expressions to strip out open and closed PHP tags, PHP echo short tags, PHP short tags, and ASP tags to keep your templates clean and readable.

 PHP itself is a template system, BUT it's not the easiest to read at glance.
 Instead of using tags like <?php, the SurfStack Template Engine uses curly braces so you can type less and build more.

+There is a full set of unit tests for the Template Engine class using PHPUnit.
+The Template Engine has 100% code coverage.

 If you are looking for a lightweight template engine to use with PHP, please fork the project and add your own customizations.
 I'd love you see what you